-- (h) To set its meeting schedules and convene at scheduled times, or meet at the request of a majority of its members, the chair, or the director; - (i) To review and approve that portion of the department's budget requests that provides for support to the board; and - (j) To develop procurement policies and procedures, such as unbundled contracting and subcontracting, that encourage and facilitate the purchase of products and services by state agencies and institutions from Washington small businesses to the maximum extent practicable and consistent with international trade agreement commitments. - 37 (2) Statewide technical standards to promote and facilitate electronic information sharing and access are an essential component of acceptable and reliable public access service and complement content-related standards designed to meet those goals.
+(h) To set its meeting schedules and convene at scheduled times, or meet at the request of a majority of its members, the chair, or the director;

+(i) To review and approve that portion of the department's budgetrequests that provides for support to the board; and electronic information sharing and access are an essential component of acceptable and reliable public access service and complement contentrelated standards designed to meet those goals.
 The board shall:

+(j) To develop procurement policies and procedures, such as unbundled contracting and subcontracting, that encourage and facilitate the purchase of products and services by state agencies and institutions from Washington small businesses to the maximum extent practicable and consistent with international trade agreement commitments.

+37 (2) Statewide technical standards to promote and facilitate

-- (a) Establish technical standards to facilitate electronic access to government information and interoperability of information systems, including wireless communications systems.
-Local governments are strongly encouraged to follow the standards established by the board; and - 9 (b) Require agencies to consider electronic public access needs 10 when planning new information systems or major upgrades of systems.
+4 (a) Establish technical standards to facilitate electronic access 5 to government information and interoperability of information systems, 6 including wireless communications systems.
+Local governments are 7 strongly encouraged to follow the standards established by the board; 8 and

+9 (b) Require agencies to consider electronic public access needs 10 when planning new information systems or major upgrades of systems.